GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ## Pre-deploy
 Scheduled for every other **Tuesday/Wednesday**

-Be certain the Sprint ending Tuesday has been closed out and all stories' PRs merged.

 ### Cut a release branch

 The release branch should be cut from latest and it should be the date of the production release (ex `stages/rc-2020-06-17`):